errskipower/kneadylola/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.3.1 - May 1, 2020 =
+* NEW - Added support for creating paged URLs with the SEO add-on and Masonry.
+* UPDATE - Improved accessiblity of element focus feature by implementing native browser support (`preventScroll`) for focusing on elements without scrolling after an Ajax load.
+There is still a slight jump on mobile safari and chrome for iOS.
+Hopefully these browsers will implementbetter native support for [preventScroll](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOrForeignElement/focus)
+* UPDATE - Removed `Top of Page` global ALM setting.
+* FIX - Add accessibility fix for when using Masonry transition.
+New item is now auto focused after an Ajax load.
+* FIX - Fixed issue with Destroy After not working correctly after being filtered.
+* FIX - Fixed bug with CTA and Preloaded add-ons.
+If `cta="false"` was set Ajax Load More may still render the CTA is some cases.
+* FIX- Fixed issue with custom Filtering and Masonry not appending items after a filter.

 = 5.3.0 - April 22, 2020 =
 * NEW - Added support and core functionality for new [WooCommerce add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/woocommerce/).